serdg0/todo-list/README.md

 # Todo-List
 Task from [The Odin Project](https://www.theodinproject.com/courses/javascript/lessons/todo-list) for the [microverse](https://www.microverse.org/) curriculum.

-We used the the best practices techniques described in previous lessons.
+We worked with OOP for Javascript, and practiced the single responsability approach.

 ### Tools